-Eligibility Requirement Details Documentation Requirements Applicant must make suitable arrangements for the Applicant must attest that they have child care and their care of any dependent children for the proposed period statement is documented in the applicant's electronic of enrollment. file.
+Eligibility Requirement Details Documentation Requirements Applicant must attest that they have child care and their care of any dependent children for the proposed period statement is documented in the applicant's electronic of enrollment. file.

 CRITERION 10.
 AUTHORIZATION FOR USE AND DISCLOSURE OF HEALTH INFORMATION